 Dr. Carbonaro taught my Process Safety and Senior Design courses.
 He’s brilliant and has a great way of encouraging students to participate in class and ask questions that they’re interested in asking without fear.
 He believes in every student and is our biggest advocate.

-Conor Reidy, who serves as campus minister in the office of Campus Ministry & Social Action (CMSA) is such a gift to the Manhattan College community.
+Conor Reidy, who serves as campus minister in the office of Campus Ministry & Social Action (CMSA) is such a gift to the Manhattan University community.
 I first met Conor in the Fall of 2016, when I attended the New Student Retreat.
 Since then, I’ve had the pleasure of spending countless hours with Conor planning Kairos retreats, both in my sophomore and junior years.
 Conor has taught me so much about life, and about what it means to be a good citizen.
-He goes above and beyond in his role to make sure students find their home at Manhattan College.
+He goes above and beyond in his role to make sure students find their home at Manhattan University.
 I can confidently say he’s made such an impact on me, and feel as though he has played a major role in my growth as a Jasper.

 What does being a Jasper mean to you?